bullet-db/bullet-db.github.io/docs/ui/setup.md

 The Bullet UI lets you easily create and work with Bullet queries and results for your custom data.
 It stores all created queries, results and other metadata in the local browser storage or [LocalStorage](https://www.w3schools.com/html/html5_webstorage.asp).

-While LocalStorage is sufficient for simple usage, the UI users can run out of space when a lot of queries and results are being stored.
+While LocalStorage is sufficient for simple usage, UI users can run out of space when a lot of queries and results are being stored.
 We are looking into more robust solutions like [LocalForage](https://localforage.github.io/localForage/).
 See [#9](https://github.com/yahoo/bullet-ui/issues/9).
 This should be landing soon&trade;.

 !!! note "Really!?
 LocalStorage only!?"